cher-aim/audiobook-dataset-data-cleaning/README.md

 FROM `cher-pre-project.audible.adb`;
 ```
 **Explanation:**
-> The REPLACE function is employed to eliminate the prefixes, ensuring that both author and narrator fields are standardized, focusing solely on the names, which are critical for any relational or comparative analysis.
+> The **`REPLACE`** function is chosen for its straightforward ability to search for and replace specified substrings within a string field, here used to remove unnecessary prefixes from author and narrator names.
+This standardization facilitates more accurate grouping, sorting, and comparison based on these attributes.

 **double check**
 ```sql